areebaayazz/Smart-Opener-and-Escalator-Agent/README.md

-# Antematter Sales Assistance Solution
+# Sales Assistance Solution

-This solution automates the management and response process to leads for Antematter's sales department, encompassing two pivotal components: the Opener Agent and the Escalator Agent.
+This solution automates the management and response process to leads for a company's sales department, encompassing two pivotal components: the Opener Agent and the Escalator Agent.

 ## Overview